Vipult/amdocs-assignment/assignment/README.md

 Expected result:
 POSTMAN status: 200 OK
-A record should be created in Database with id: 1, address: Bibwewadi,Pune,phoneNumber: 9987767564
+A record should be created in Database with id: 1, address: Bibwewadi,Pune,phoneNumber: 9987767564 expected JSON response:
+{
+    "id": 1,
+    "address": "Bibwewadi,Pune",
+    "phoneNumber": "9987736354"
+}

+Error JSON response:
+for phonenumber value not numeric or less than or greater than 10 digits {
+    "errorMessage": [
+        "phoneNumber : PhoneNumber should be 10 digit", "phoneNumber : PhoneNumber should be numeric"
+    ],
+    "statusCode": 400
+}

 2.For PUT:
 To update the same record: